lenmus/lomse/docs/api/README.md

 ----------------------------

-First, make sure you have a the required version of Doxygen installed in your system (currently Doxygen 1.8.6 is used).
-Different versions of Doxygen are practically never compatible and using them would require adapting the configuration file.
+First, make sure you have a the required version of Doxygen installed in your system (currently Doxygen 1.8.13 is used).
+Different versions of Doxygen are practically never compatible and using a later version could require adapting the configuration file.

 For building the API documentation you can run the script: